python/cpython/Doc/library/multiprocessing.rst

    This means that if you try joining that process you may get a deadlock unless you are sure that all items which have been put on the queue have been consumed.
-Similarly, if the child process is non-daemonic then the parent process may hang on exit when it tries to join all it non-daemonic children.
+Similarly, if the child process is non-daemonic then the parent process may hang on exit when it tries to join all its non-daemonic children.

    Note that a queue created using a manager does not have this issue.
 See :ref:`multiprocessing-programming`.